Start Date: September

 You will study and monitor the solar, geothermal and building automation systems in Holland College’s CAST building.

 This program offers multiple pathways to industry-affiliated certifications.
 In addition to plenty of work opportunities, graduates can apply for a five-year equivalency toward their Certified Energy Manager designation with the Association of Engineers by taking an additional week of training and writing an exam to become an Energy Manager in Training (EMIT).
 When you graduate, you will also be eligible to take the PV Installer Specialist entry-level exam to become certified by the North American Board of Certified Energy Practitioners (NABCEP).
+Are you ready for an exciting career that makes a real difference?
+Apply today!

 This program has degree pathways, giving you the opportunity to receive credit for your Holland College diploma when you continue your education.
 For a complete list of agreements, visit the Degree Pathways page.